kmamal/node-sdl/README.md

 First, make sure you have installed [node-gyp](https://github.com/nodejs/node-gyp#installation) as well as its dependencies.

-On Mac, you will also need to install `xquartz` so that SDL2 can find the X11 headers it needs.
+On Mac, you will also need to install `xquartz` so that SDL can find the X11 headers it needs.
 You can do that via `brew install xquartz`.

-You don't need to install any SDL2 libraries or headers.
+You don't need to install any SDL libraries or headers.
 These will be downloaded automatically through the [@kmamal/build-sdl](https://github.com/kmamal/build-sdl) package.
 If `@kmamal/build-sdl` has no prebuilt library for your platform, it will try to compile one on the spot.
 You will need to have `cmake` installed for that to work.